Getting started with Cortana skills

 |Deploy a bot to the cloud||Shows how to deploy your bot to the cloud.|

-At this point, if you followed the steps in Create a bot, Deploy a bot, and Add speech to your bot, you successfully ran your skill in Bot Framework's emulator.
-To run your skill locally in Cortana, you need to perform a couple of more steps.
-First, register your bot to get your app ID and password.
-Then, connect your skill to Bot Framework's Cortana channel.
-For this exercise, specify only the configuration settings listed under General bot information.
+If you successfully followed the steps in the table above, then you've already run your skill in the Bot Framework emulator.
+To run your skill locally in Cortana, there are two more steps.
+First, use the Register a bot with Bot Service page to register your bot.
+This will get your app ID and password.
+Then, connect your bot to Cortana using the Connect a bot to Cortana page.
+For this exercise, specify only the configuration settings listed in the General bot information section.

-Configuring the Cortana channel adds your skill to Cortana on your computer.
-To ensure the skill has been added, open Cortana's Dashboard.
-You must sign in to the dashboard using the same Microsoft account that you used to register the skill in Bot Framework.
+Configuring your bot with the Cortana channel adds your skill to Cortana on your computer.
+To ensure the skill has been added, visit the My Bot List Configured for Cortana page.
+You must sign into Bot Framework using the same Microsoft account that you used to register your Cortana Skill in Azure.
 For information about specifying an invocation name, see Invocation name guidelines.

-If you see your skill in the dashboard, you can invoke your skill from Cortana.
-But before invoking your skill, make sure:
+If you see your Cortana skill on the list, then you can invoke your skill from Cortana.
+But before invoking your skill, make sure that:

-Open Cortana's Notebook by clicking the notebook icon.
+- Open Cortana Notebook by clicking the notebook icon.

 Cortana's microphone is enabled.